 Romance Scams: Here, scammers portray themselves as interested romantic parties.
 You may be contacted through dating websites or social media sites.
 These fraudsters will get close to their victims, playing on their emotions or feelings of loneliness.
 Eventually, they will ask for money—sometimes large sums—to deal with an emergency, or even to simply visit the person they are victimizing.
 The FBI reports that billions of dollars are lost to these kinds of scams.

 Money Mule Scams: In these scams, victims are asked to transfer money (be the ‘money mule’) that often comes from other victims of fraud and help launder that money for the actual criminals.
 Money mules are usually recruited through ads for easy money, and will be asked to accept or send packages, open bank accounts, and transfer funds as part of their “job,” leaving them open to criminal liability themselves.

 Prevent Cybersecurity Threats

 Although there are countless ways that cyber criminals try to steal data, access accounts, and drain money from their victims, that doesn’t mean you are powerless to stop them.
 In fact, there are a few manageable practices that you and your business can do to prevent the vast majority of internet scams and cyber-attacks—and their accompanying financial losses.
-While we’ve written about these tips in the past, here are a some basic measures you can take to protect yourself:
+Here are a some basic measures you can take to protect yourself:

 - Utilize antivirus software: Most computers come with it.
 Make sure yours is up to date.